-"3.3.4.
+3.3.4.
 There shall be a clear correspondence between transmission links and the signals carried between Units.
-Priorities of signals on multiplexed data paths shall be stated wherever priority may be an issue affecting performance or safety."
+Priorities of signals on multiplexed data paths shall be stated wherever priority may be an issue affecting performance or safety.”

 3.3.5.
 Identification of units

-Each unit shall be clearly and unambiguously identifiable (e.g. by marking for hardware, and marking or software output for software content) to provide corresponding hardware and documentation association.
+Each unit shall be clearly and unambiguously identifiable (e.g. by marking for hardware, and by marking or software output for software content) to provide corresponding hardware and documentation association.

 Where functions are combined within a single unit or indeed within a single computer, but shown in multiple blocks in the block diagram for clarity and ease of explanation, only a single hardware identification marking shall be used.
 The manufacturer shall, by the use of this identification, affirm that the equipment supplied conforms to the corresponding document.

 3.3.5.1.
 The identification defines the hardware and software version and, where the latter changes such as to alter the function of the Unit as far as this Regulation is concerned, this identification shall also be changed.

+3.3.6 The manufacturer shall provide a clear identification of safety critical components, functions; units and software for the following sub-systems:

+-Perception and objects detection including mapping and positioning

+- Characterization of the decision-making safety

+- Human-machine interactions including the driver but also passengers and other road users

+- Supervision and remote monitoring (if applicable).

 3.4.
 Safety concept of the manufacturer

 3.4.1.
-The Manufacturer shall provide a statement which affirms that the strategy chosen to achieve "The System" objectives will not, under non-fault conditions, prejudice the safe operation of the vehicle.
+The Manufacturer shall provide a statement which affirms that the “The System” is free from unreasonable risks for the driver, passengers and other road users under fault and non-fault conditions.

 3.4.2.
 In respect of software employed in "The System", the outline architecture shall be explained and the design methods and tools used shall be identified.
 The manufacturer shall show evidence of the means by which they determined the realisation of the system logic, during the design and development process.

 3.4.3.
-The Manufacturer shall provide the Technical Service with an explanation of the design provisions built into "The System" so as to generate safe operation under fault conditions.
-Possible design provisions for failure in "The System" are for example:
+The Manufacturer shall provide the Technical Service with an explanation of the design provisions built into "The System" so as to ensure functional and operational safety.
+Possible design provisions in "The System" are for example:

 (a) Fall-back to operation using a partial system.

-(b) Change-over to a separate back-up system.
+(b) Redundancy with a separate system.

-(c) Removal of the high level function.
+(c) Removal of the automated driving function(s).

-In case of a failure, the driver shall be warned for example by warning signal or message display.
-When the system is not deactivated by the driver, e.g. by turning the ignition (run) switch to "off", or by switching off that particular function if a special switch is provided for that purpose, the warning shall be present as long as the fault condition persists.

 3.4.3.1.
-If the chosen provision selects a partial performance mode of operation under certain fault conditions, then these conditions shall be stated and the resulting limits of effectiveness defined.
+If the chosen provision selects a partial performance mode of operation under certain conditions, then these conditions shall be stated and the resulting limits of effectiveness defined.

 3.4.3.2.
 If the chosen provision selects a second (back-up) means to realise the vehicle control system objective, the principles of the change-over mechanism, the logic and level of redundancy and any built in back-up checking features shall be explained and the resulting limits of back-up effectiveness defined.

 3.4.3.3.
-If the chosen provision selects the removal of the Higher Level Function, all the corresponding output control signals associated with this function shall be inhibited, and in such a manner as to limit the transition disturbance.
+If the chosen provision selects the removal of the Higher Level Function, this shall be done in compliance with the relevant provisions of this regulation (on minimum risk manoeuver and transition demand).
+All the corresponding output control signals associated with this function shall be inhibited, and in such a manner as to limit the transition disturbance.

 3.4.4.
-The documentation shall be supported, by an analysis which shows, in overall terms, how the system will behave on the occurrence of any of those hazards or faults which will have a bearing on vehicle control performance or safety.
+The documentation shall be supported, by an analysis which shows, in overall terms, how the system will behave on the occurrence of any of those hazards or faults which will have a bearing on the safety of the driver, passengers and other road users.